Krzysztofe/Krzysztofe/README.md

 <h1 align="left">Hi, I'm Krzysztof</h1>
 <h3 align="left">Junior Frontend Developer</h3>
 <p align="left">I started programming in December 2021, on a course at the IT school "Coders Lab".
-I'm interested in interface and the functionality of application.
-IT branch enables to develop creative thinking and is characterized by dynamic changes. </p>
+I'm focusing on interface and the functionality of application.
+IT branch enables to develop creative thinking and is characterized by dynamic changes, both this issues interest me.  </p>

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">